feilipu/ux_module/README.md

 There are several options proposed on the internet to avoid this issue (mainly driven by Arduino users wanting to have "long running" code).
 The solutions are written into the [`serial_tool.py`](https://github.com/feilipu/ux_module/blob/main/serial_tool.py) which is included to simplify uploading BASIC programs to the RC2014.

-For some machines, none of the software options work so the final solution is to remove the `DTR` pin from the FTDI connector.
+For some machines, none of the software options work so the final solution is to bend the `DTR` pin out from the FTDI connector.
 Then an optional connection can be provided to enable Propeller reprogramming.
-Photos demonstrating one method to do this are provided in the [`docs`](https://github.com/feilipu/ux_module/docs) directory.
+Photos demonstrating one method to do this are provided in the [`docs`](https://github.com/feilipu/ux_module/tree/main/docs) directory.

 ## Code of conduct